microsoft/hivedscheduler/example/feature/README.md

 ### Description
 A set of pods is scheduled as a gang, i.e. in an all-or-nothing fashion.

-The gang is treated as an `AffinityGroup`, the scheduling unit of HiveD.
+The gang is treated as an `PodGroup`, the scheduling unit of HiveD.

-A job can specify all its pods are in the same `AffinityGroup`, so the whole job is gang scheduled.
+A job can specify all its pods are in the same `PodGroup`, so the whole job is gang scheduled.

 This is useful for jobs that cannot perform any useful work, such as making progress or serving, until all pods are running.
 A typical example in deep learning workloads is [distributed training](#TensorFlow-Distributed-Training).